DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: Conclusion

 \section{Conclusion}

 In this paper, we presented \sysname, a practical gradient compression framework optimized for multi-hop all-reduce that can adjust to different bandwidth constraints and presents an attractive tradeoff between communication overhead and accuracy.
-In contrast with existing gradient compression systems, which are designed for the parameter-server architecture and incur accuracy degradation when deployed to multi-hop all-reduce, \sysname preserves low compression error along the aggregation paths, resulting in accelerated training without compromising \mbox{model accuracy.}
+In contrast with existing gradient compression systems, which are designed for the parameter-server architecture and incur accuracy degradation when deployed to multi-hop all-reduce, \sysname preserves low compression error along the aggregation paths, resulting in accelerated training without compromising model accuracy.

 We implement \sysname and evaluate its performance across diverse LLM training workloads using both ring and butterfly all-reduce.
 Our results show that \sysname consistently achieves significantly better time-to-accuracy compared to alternatives.
 Notably, \sysname reaches 99.9\% of BF16 baseline accuracy with only 5 bits per coordinate, outperforming the state-of-the-art MXFP8.
-It is the \emph{only} evaluated method to consistently maintain this fidelity while providing significant acceleration, a result driven by its fast, co-designed fused CUDA kernels.
+It is the \emph{only} evaluated method to consistently maintain this fidelity while providing significant acceleration, a result driven by its fast, co-designed fused CUDA kernels. \revise{Our code is available at~\cite{open-source}.}

-We plan to open-source our implementation upon publication.
-This work does not raise any ethical issues.